 Carry Extra Cash While Traveling Alone

+It’s a good idea to always carry some extra cash.
 This is particularly important while solo traveling.
 Maybe your debit card gets lost or stolen.
-Maybe your bank blocks ta withdraw because it looks suspicious.
+Maybe your bank blocks a withdrawal because it looks suspicious.
 If you find yourself in a situation where you can’t access your money, you need to have a backup plan.
-While traveling solo, you can’t just borrow money from a friend, after all.
+While traveling solo, you can’t just borrow money from a friend.

 The currency that you carry depends on where you’re traveling.
 USD works everywhere.
 Euros and British Pounds are also an option.
-Bring new bills in denominations of 20,50, or 100.
-These are easiest to convert.
+Bring new bills in denominations of 20, 50, or 100.
+These are the easiest to convert.
+Avoid carrying small bills.

-Tip: If your card gets lost, stolen, or denied, call your bank immediately to get the ball rolling with solving your problem.
-It may take a few days for them to send you a new card.
-If you can’t get a new card where you are, contact a friend or family member to send you some cash by western union.
+If your credit or debit card gets lost, stolen, or denied, call your bank immediately.
+It may take a few days to sort out the problem.
+Your bank may need to send you a new card.
+If you can’t get a new card where you are, contact a friend or family member to send you some cash by Western Union.
+You may also be able to send yourself money if you have access to your online banking.
 You don’t want to run out of money in a foreign country.

 Tell Your Family and Friends Your Travel Plans

 To help you with this, you can use an app or simply send a message indicating your plans and location.
-You don’t need to communicate every day.
+You don’t need to communicate every day if you don’t want to.
 Just let someone know when you move to a new destination or change plans.

 If you don’t have anyone to share your travel plans with, you can always register with your embassy.
 That way, they know that you’re in the country if something happens.
 You’ll be able to get help faster if you need it.

-Don’t Get too Drunk While you’re Traveling Alone
+Don’t Drink Too Much While you’re Traveling Solo

+While on vacation, you’ll likely want to enjoy a few drinks.
 While solo traveling, you don’t have any friends around to babysit you or take you home if you drink too much.
-You have to rely on yourself to stay safe.
+You are the only person you can rely on to stay safe.
 If you get too intoxicated, bad things can happen.
-To stay safe:
+To stay safe you should:

-- Carry a card with the address of the place that you’re staying written down- That way, if your phone gets lost or stolen, you can always find your way home.
-You can also show it to a cab driver so they know where to take you.
+- Carry a card with the name and address of your hotel written down- That way, if you get lost, you can always find your way home.
+You can also show the card to a cab driver so they know where to take you.

 - Don’t get too friendly with people you just met- Have fun and socialize but don’t put too much trust into anyone you just met.